Important Delivery Information: Last Dispatch date before Christmas is the 20th December. The next Dispatch date will be 6th January 2025

 Commercial electric showers

 This type of shower is most commonly found in executive areas where users are known and the risk of vandalism very low.
 Electric showers are also worth considering if you want to incorporate a shower into your office washroom.
 As with domestic electric shower systems, the commercial options also feature thermostatic controls as well as pressure strengths.
-Electric showers like the Mira Sport Max Electric Shower have additional safety features such as being able to shut down the hot water supply to prevent scolding should the water pressure drop.
+Electric showers like the Mira Sport Max Electric Shower have additional safety features such as being able to shut down the hot water supply to prevent scalding should the water pressure drop.

 Choosing shower heads